 Nowadays vehicles come with a dash-mounted fuel gauge meter that indicates the fuel levels on an analogue display.
 The ‘reserve’ level is indicated by a red marking in some vehicles, but the needle movement through the red marking may be confusing and not precise.
-This circuit monitors the fuel tank below the reserve level and warns through LED indicators and audible beeps when the danger level is approaching.
+This fuel reserve indicator circuit monitors the fuel tank below the reserve level and warns through LED indicators and audible beeps when the danger level is approaching.

 The fuel monitoring circuit works by sensing the voltage variation developed across the meter and activates the beeper when the fuel tank is almost empty.
 Its point A is connected to the input terminal of the fuel meter and point B is connected to the body of the vehicle.
 The circuit consists of an op-amp IC CA3140 (IC1), two 555 timer ICs (IC2 and IC3) and decade counter CD4017 (IC4).